haosulab/ManiSkill/docs/source/user_guide/concepts/observation.md

 ### rgb+depth+segmentation

+There are many combinations of image textures (rgb, depth, segmentation, albedo, normal, etc.) that can be requested in the observation mode by simply specifying them as a string separated by `+`.
+We describe how the data is organized for "rgb+depth+segmentation" as an example here.
+The choice of shader used will change what textures are available and can be found on the [camera shaders](../concepts/sensors.md#shaders-and-textures) section.

 This observation mode has the same data format as the [sensor_data mode](#sensor_data), but all sensor data from cameras are replaced with the following structure

 - `sensor_data`: